karatelabs/intellij-plugin/README.md

 <p>&nbsp;</p>

-For convenience, you will see a notification when there are 10 or less days for your session to expire.
+For convenience, when using the Karate plugin, you will see a notification when there are 10 or less days for your session to expire.

+If you click the `Renew Now` link, you will be taken directly to the Karate Settings screen where you can do the renewal in one-click.

 <img src="resources/renew-notification.jpg" height="100px"/>